Learn Structured Query Language

 Here is list of the key elements of SQL along with a brief description:

 - Queries : Retrieves data against some criteria.

 - Statements : Controls transactions, program flow, connections, sessions, or diagnostics.

 - Clauses : Components of Queries and Statements.

 - Expressions : Combination of symbols and operators and a key part of the SQL statements.

 To know the key terms of SQL 2003, you should know the statement classes of both SQL 92 AND SQL 2003, since both are used to refer SQL features and statements.

-A transaction contains number of SQL statements.
+- Transaction : A transaction contains a number of SQL statements.
 After the transaction begins, all of the SQL statements are executed and at the end of the transaction, permanent changes are made in the associated tables.

-In SQL 2003 statements are grouped in seven categories which are called classes.
+In SQL 2003 statements are grouped into seven categories which are called classes.
 See the following table :